Thinking College Early Fair is Saturday, Feb. 23

 “When I was on the PTA at Harding, I saw students coming through the college fair, but leaving without information to give to their families about the application process to a post-secondary institution,” said Clark.
 “Students need to have their family’s support and input in the process.
 They need to have their family involved to fill out paperwork that is oftentimes very confusing.”

-Families will have the opportunity to attend breakout sessions, meet with representatives from colleges -- state, community, private and Historically Black Colleges and Universities.
+Families will have the opportunity meet with representatives from colleges -- state, community, private and Historically Black Colleges and Universities.
 Families will be able to talk with trade representatives, learn about financial aid and scholarship opportunities and explore post-secondary support services.

 “Students, along with their families, will know all of the options for post-secondary education,” said Clark.
 “This fair gets parents involved in meeting with representatives to have their questions answered, which saves hours of time trying to get answers on the phone in the future.”